CMSgov/beneficiary-fhir-data/dev/api-changelog.md

 # API Changelog

+## CBBF-126 (Sprint 44, 2018-02)
+* Added an extension coding for DME provider billing number at the item level
+	1. A temporary URL has been added https://bluebutton.cms.gov/resources/suplrnum

 ## CBBD-385 (Sprint 43, 2018-01)

 * Standardized the [ExplanationOfBenefit.type](http://hl7.org/fhir/explanationofbenefit-definitions.html#ExplanationOfBenefit.type) field across all 8 claim types.
 This field's `CodeableConcept` will now have some of these possible `Coding`s: